 Lots of Resources for Little Patients

-Comer Children's Hospital is staffed by close to 170 highly trained pediatricians, as well as specially trained nurses and caring support staff.
+Comer Children's is staffed by close to 170 highly trained pediatricians, as well as specially trained nurses and caring support staff.
 Our team of healthcare professionals works together to provide general and specialty medical care for newborns to young adults.

 As a center of medical training, the pediatricians of tomorrow--medical students, residents, and fellows--play an important role in caring for children.

-At Comer Children's Hospital and through its outpatient clinics, children and teens receive advanced therapies in virtually all clinical areas, including:
+At Comer Children's and through its outpatient clinics, children and teens receive advanced therapies in virtually all clinical areas, including:

 - Adolescent Medicine